felimichalski/alkemy-fullstack-js/README.md

 ## Usage

-If you have already installed mysql, open a bash and run the following command:
+If you have already installed mysql, open a bash in the root of your project and run the following command:

 ```
 mysql -u root -p